Pipeline Guide

 Resolution Controls

-Available for SDXL, SD3.5, and Flux tiled pipelines.
+Available for SDXL, SD3.5, Qwen-Image, and TeleStyle tiled pipelines.

 Output Resolution